rdfostrich/article-versioned-reasoning/content/related-work.md

 ## Related Work
 {:#related-work}

-In this section, we introduce the related work on semantic versioned querying.
+Semantic versioned querying lies somewhere in between the domains of semantic versioning, stream reasoning, and ontology-based data access.
-In the following, we elaborate on semantic versioning in general, stream reasoning, and ontology-based data access.
+In this section, we discuss the related work in these domains.

 ### Semantic Versioning